j002j/dataViz/README.md

 python app.py
 ```

-To start the vite server for teh forntend run:
+To start the vite server for the forntend run:
 ```ini
 npm run dev
 ```